An introduction to field extensions and Galois descent for sheaves of vector spaces: Linear categories and field extensions

 \begin{defi} Let $\cC(L)$ be an $L$-linear category.
 A \emph{$G$-conjugation} on $\cC(L)$ is a collection of auto-equivalences

 (one for each $g\in G$) and natural isomorphisms for any $g,h\in G$ such that for any $g,h,k\in G$ the following diagram is commutative:

 \end{defi} Note that this implies in particular that $\gamma_{\id_L}\iso \id_{\cC(L)}$, where $\id_L\in G$ is the identity element of the $G$.
-In the categories we use, it will actually be equal to the identity functor.
-More precisely, all the $I_{g,h}$ will be equalities rather than isomorphisms and hence the $\gamma_g$ are actually automorphisms of $\cC(L)$.
+In the categories we use, it will actually be \emph{equal} to the identity functor.
+More precisely, all the $I_{g,h}$ will be equalities rather than isomorphisms.

 \begin{ex} Here are the categories we are interested in in this article: The classical example is that of vector spaces, and it easily generalizes to presheaves and sheaves. \begin{itemize} \item[(a)] Let $\Vect{L}$ be the category of $L$-vector spaces.
 Then, for an object $V\in\Vect{L}$ and an element $g\in G$, the $L$-vector space $\overline{V}^g$ is defined as follows: As $K$-vector spaces (or sets), we set $\overline{V}^g=V$, and the action of $L$ on $\overline{V}^g$ is given by